 Describe the various search strategies that can be applied to the ground search portion of a missing aircraft mission.

-Describe prioritization of limited resources and how such shortages can be overcome (if they can be).
+Describe prioritization of limited resources and how/if such shortages can be.

 Describe how to effectively and efficiently use non-SAR resources who may offer help at all types of searches.